Plant Brainrot Simulator Mutations Guide

 Can plants mutate when merging/fusing?

 Depending on the current update, the game may add chances for mutations to appear during certain actions (like merging/upgrading).
-If you dislike randomness, mutate later and keep Reversion Fruit available as a backup.
+If you hate that kind of randomness, mutate later and keep Reversion Fruit as your safety net.

 Does mutation fail give weight (+0.5kg)?

-Some players report that failed mutation attempts can grant a small weight gain (commonly described as +0.5kg per fail) and that repeating “mutate → revert” can increase plant weight over time.
+Some players report that failed mutation attempts can grant a small weight gain (often described as +0.5kg per fail), and that repeating “mutate -> revert” can increase plant weight over time.

-This behavior can be patch-dependent.
-If your current version shows a “mutation fail” weight reward in-game, you can test it safely with a low-value plant before investing rare fruits.
+This behavior sounds patch-dependent.
+If your current version shows a weight reward in-game, test it with a throwaway plant first - don’t burn rare fruits just to find out it got changed.

 Is there a quick “weight loop” with Reversion Fruit?